codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 Whenever we lower down vibration to identify with the intellect which is the inferior dimension of the mind, everything seems to be separated and definable.
 Anything can be defined by some properties and abilities.
 For example: A tree can be considered as an object which has name, age, and ability to produce.

-To reflect this dimension of the mind into programming, the first programmers of the world decided to allow modelling objects in code.
+To reflect this dimension of the mind into programming, the first programmers of the world decided to allow modeling objects in code.
 This makes programming more friendly and gives people more possibilities to turn their ideas into code.
 Let's have a look at the example below.